 - ETHICS AND INTERNATIONAL AFFAIRS: A PRIMER

-Part I of this primer by Carnegie Council President Joel Rosenthal examines Background and Theories: Ethics as Practice, Ethics in Three Dimensions, and Realism Reconsidered.
-Part II looks at Concepts and Methodologies: Legitimacy, Pluralism, Rights and Responsibilities, Fairness, and Normative Shift.
+Part I of this primer by Carnegie Council President Joel Rosenthal examines Background and Theories: Ethics as Practice, Ethics in Three Dimensions, Realism Reconsidered, and Legitimacy.
+Part II looks at Concepts and Methodologies: Pluralism, Rights and Responsibilities, Fairness, and Normative Shift.

 - CARNEGIE COUNCIL'S APPROACH TO ETHICS